chemfiles/chemfiles/doc/bindings/fortran-api.rst

     :parameter integer step: The new frame step
     :optional integer status [optional]: The status code

+.. f:subroutine:: guess_topology(bonds[, status])

+    Try to guess the bonds, angles and dihedrals in the system.
+If ``bonds`` is ``.true.``, guess everything; else only guess the angles and dihedrals from the bond list.

+    :parameter logical bonds: Should we recompute the bonds from the positions or not ?
+    :optional integer status [optional]: The status code

 .. f:subroutine:: free(status)

     Destroy a frame, and free the associated memory